hiljusti/manifesto/README.md

 creation of an entire new branch of programming, which we call the functional paradigm.
 Haskell, Clojure, Elixir and Agda, are languages based on the functional mindset, which is highly inspired by Church's invention.

-If both, Turing Machines (procedural languages) and the Lambda Calculus (functional languages), are capable of doing computations, then which mindset is the "right one"?
+If both, Turing Machines (and procedural languages) and the Lambda Calculus (and functional languages), are capable of doing computations, then which mindset is the "right one"?
 When it comes to raw capabilities, neither.
 Still on the 20th century, it was proven that, when it comes to computability, Turing Machines and the Lambda Calculus are equivalent.
 Every problem that one can solve, can also be solved by the other.
 That insight is known as the Church-Turing thesis, which